OS-Sketch/www.os-sketch.com/decks/os-slides/distributed-systems/slides.md

 <div class="flex row">

 <div class="text-7xl text-red-600 font-bold mt-5 ml-4 mb-4">
-What is the definition of a network file system?
+What is the definition of a distributed system?
 </div>

 </div>